iamyounix/msimagb460_tomahawk/Guide/USB Keyboard Wake/USB Keyboard Wake.md

 }
 ```

-- As required, change the path of your USB Devices.
-- Save it as `SSDT-USBW.aml`.
-- This SSDT require [USBWakeFixup](https://github.com/osy/USBWakeFixup) to work.
-- If you have multiple devices, include PCIe based USB devices.
-You may need this code below:
+If you have multiple devices, include PCIe based USB devices.
+Similar as above, this method also using combination of SSDT (ACPI) and Kernel Extension (Kext) and associate with `acpi-wake-gpe` and `acpi-wake-type`.
+Create new SSDT by pasting this code to any asl equivalent editor and save it as `.dsl`. before editing, please make sure to check the path of your USB devices.You may need this code below:

 ```asl
 /**